 St. Louis County Library strives to provide the highest level of service to all library users.
 In order to foster an environment in which customers are able to use the library's resources, services and programs as effectively as possible, we require that all customers comply with the following rules of conduct.

 - Engaging in any illegal activity or behavior will not be permitted.

-- Selling, soliciting, panhandling or loitering on library premises is not permitted.
+- Selling, soliciting, panhandling, or loitering on Library property is not permitted.

-- Parents are responsible for the behavior of their children while they are on library property.
+- Parents are responsible for the behavior of their children while they are on Library property.
 Children under ten years of age must be accompanied and adequately supervised by a responsible adult or babysitter.
-Older brothers, sisters, or caretakers under the age of seventeen are not considered adequate supervisors.
+Older brothers, sisters, or caretakers under the age of 17 are not considered adequate supervisors.

 - Children of any age with mental, physical or emotional problems who require supervision should be accompanied by a parent or caregiver at all times.

-- Customers may not post notices or distribute leaflets without the authorization of the library.
+- Customers may not post notices or distribute leaflets without the prior authorization of the Library.

 Failure to observe this code may result in the revocation of Library privileges, including being banned from all facilities for a specified period of time.
 The revocation of privileges may be appealed in writing to the Library Director within 10 days of receiving notice of the revocation.
 The customer will then be given an opportunity to participate in a telephone conference with the Library Director to present his or her case.
 Revocations of more than 6 months may be further appealed in writing to the President of the Library's Board of Trustees within 10 days of receiving notice of the Library Director's decision.
 The customer has the right to submit written relevant information for the President to consider.
 The President of the Board of Trustees will consider the appeal and make a determination within at least 30 days after receiving written notice of the appeal.
 The customer may not use any Library facilities during any appeal period.